 Red Cross rewards blood donors as summer winds down

 Those who present to donate between Aug.
 26 and Sept.
-9. 2013, could win one of five $1,000 American Express gift cards, and all donors will walk away with the instant gratification that they may be helping to save more than one life.
-To help spur additional donations over the Labor Day weekend, all presenting blood and platelet donors between Aug.
-31 and Sept.
-2, 2013, will also receive a complimentary Red Cross T-shirt.
+9 could win one of five $1,000 American Express gift cards, and all donors will walk away with the instant gratification that they may be helping to save more than one life.

-“The summer may be coming to an end, but the work of the Red Cross is far from over,” Tricia Quinn, CEO of the Red Cross Midwest Blood Services Region.
+“The summer may be coming to an end, but the work of the Red Cross is far from over,” said Jerry J.K.
+Tillery, CEO of the Red Cross Southern Blood Services Region.
 “As you make plans for this Labor Day holiday, please also make time to give blood and help patients who depend on your lifesaving donation.”

 While thousands of people answered the call for blood and platelet donations issued by the Red Cross earlier this summer, an urgent need remains for platelets and types O negative, A negative and B negative blood.
 The summer months can be especially difficult to collect enough blood and platelet donations to keep pace with patient needs.